dolphindb/release/1.00/README.md

     * In SQL statements, 'pivot by' is used on the string column.
     * Apply functions `pivotby`, `contextby`, `groupby`, `semgentby` or `cutpoints` on the string column or array.
 * Lingpro adds parameter verification, otherwise illegal parameters may cause crash. (**1.00.10**)
+* Fixed a bug of function `loadText`: when format is specified for nanotimestamp data type, a parsing error will occur. (**1.00.11**)
+* Fixed the problem of duplicate key values when appending data to a keyed table. (**1.00.12**)
+* Fixed the problem that when applying function `iif` on SYMBOL columns in SQL statements, the server will crash. (**1.00.12**)
+* Fixed the problem that when a dimension table is deleted and then recreated, querying the table before the table is populated with data will throw an exception that the table does not exist. (**1.00.12**)
+* Fixed a bug: the system throws an exception about inconsistent column lengths when conducting aggregation on a SYMBOL column or a STRING column with a context by clause. (**1.00.12**)

 > Improvement: